 Partners Who can be Partners?
-[Sec.22] their names to the Incorpora e Incorporation of a LLP, the persons who subscribed ation Document shall be its Partners. ny other person may become a Partner of the LLP by Mutual Rights and Duties of Partners[Sec.23] a) As per LLP Agreement: The methe mutual rights and duties Agreement between the Part b) LLP Agreement to be register therein shall be filed with the such fees as may be prescrib c) Agreement before Incorpor Incorporation of a Limited subscribe their names to the nutual rights and duties of the Partners of a LLP, and of a LLP and its Partners, shall be governed by the LLP tners, or between the LLP and its Partners. ed: The LLP Agreement and any changes, if any, made a Registrar in such form, manner and accompanied by and duties of the Partners a ce of agreement as to any matter, the mutual rights and the mutual rights and duties of the LLP and the d by the provisions relating to that matter as are set Business Transactions of Partner with LLP [Sec.66] A Partner may lend money to and transact other business with the LLP and has the same rights and obligations with respect to the loan or other transactions as a person who is not a partner.
+[Sec.22] their names to the Incorpora e Incorporation of a LLP, the persons who subscribed ation Document shall be its Partners. ny other person may become a Partner of the LLP by LLP Agreement.
+Mutual Rights and Duties of Partners[Sec.23] a) As per LLP Agreement: The methe mutual rights and duties Agreement between the Part b) LLP Agreement to be register therein shall be filed with the such fees as may be prescrib c) Agreement before Incorpor Incorporation of a Limited subscribe their names to the the LLP, provided such ag Incorporation of LLP. nutual rights and duties of the Partners of a LLP, and of a LLP and its Partners, shall be governed by the LLP tners, or between the LLP and its Partners. ed: The LLP Agreement and any changes, if any, made a Registrar in such form, manner and accompanied by ed. eation: An Agreement in writing made before the lability Partnership between the persons who a Incorporation Document may impose obligations on the reement is ratified by all the Partners after the and duties of the Partners a ce of agreement as to any matter, the mutual rights and the mutual rights and duties of the LLP and the d by the provisions relating to that matter as are set Business Transactions of Partner with LLP [Sec.66] A Partner may lend money to and transact other business with the LLP and has the same rights and obligations with respect to the loan or other transactions as a person who is not a partner.
 Registration of changes in Partners [Sec.25] s to LLP: Every Partner shall inform the LLP of any ss within a period of 15 days of such change. to Registrar: where a person becomes or ceases to be a Partner - file a Notice with the Registrar within 30 days from the date he becomes or ceases to be a Partner, and where there is any change in the name or address of a Any Person who ceases to be a Partner of a LLP may himself file with the Registrar the Notice, if he has reasonable cause to believe that the LLP may not file the notice with the Registrar.
 Where such notice is filed by a Partner, the Registrar shall obtain a confirmation to this effect from the LLP, unless the LLP has also filed such Notice.